Twin Pregnancy Warning Signs: When to Call Your Doctor

 1. Attend regular prenatal visits every 4 weeks, increasing frequency for high-risk cases like Mo-Mo twins.

-2. Closely monitor cervical shortening with transvaginal ultrasound at 22-24 weeks and 28 weeks, as it’s a significant risk indicator.
+2. Monitor cervical shortening closely with transvaginal ultrasound at 22–24 weeks and 28 weeks, as it is a significant risk indicator.

-3. Be aware that a single fetal death raises the risk of co-twin demise, especially in monochorionic pregnancies, requiring individualized surveillance.
+3. A single fetal death raises the risk of co-twin demise, especially in monochorionic pregnancies, requiring individualized surveillance.

-4. Consider routine aneuploidy screening, as twins have a higher probability of trisomy.
+4. Routine aneuploidy screening is worth discussing, as twins have a higher probability of trisomy.

 The Role of Maternal-Fetal Medicine Specialists